 Palm trees don’t just make an appearance in Hollywood.
-Different varieties can be grown around the United States, even places where snow is a regular winter feature.
+Different varieties can be grown around the United States, even in places where snow is a regular winter feature.
 Snow and freezing temps aren’t exactly a palm trees milieu, so what kind of winter protection must you provide for palms?

 Winter Palm Tree Care

 Frost and freezing temperatures damage the tissue of plants, in general weakening them and leaving them susceptible to diseases.
 Cold snaps, in particular, are of concern.
 Winterizing your palm tree to protect it from cold damage may be of paramount importance, especially depending on your region.

 Winter palm tree care usually requires wrapping palm trees in winter.
 The question is how to wrap the palm tree for winter and with what?

 If your palm is small, you can cover it with a box or blanket and weigh it down.
 Don’t leave the cover on for longer than 5 days.
 You can also cover a small palm with straw or similar mulch.
 Remove the mulch immediately when the weather warms up.

 As to winterizing a palm tree by wrapping it, there are 4 basic methods: stringing Christmas lights, the chicken wire method, utilizing heat tape and using water pipe insulation.